awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 + The most specific IPv6 address range that you can bring is /48 for CIDRs that are publicly advertised, and /56 for CIDRs that are [not publicly advertised](#byoip-provision-non-public)\.
 + You can bring each address range to one Region at a time\.
 + You can bring a total of five IPv4 and IPv6 address ranges per Region to your AWS account\.
-+ You cannot share your IP address range with other accounts using AWS Resource Access Manager \(AWS RAM\)\.
++ You cannot share your IP address range with other accounts using AWS RAM unless you use Amazon VPC IP Address Manager \(IPAM\) and integrate IPAM with AWS Organizations\.
+For more information, see [Integrate IPAM with AWS Organizations](https://docs.aws.amazon.com/vpc/latest/ipam/enable-integ-ipam.html) in the *Amazon VPC IPAM User Guide*\.
 + The addresses in the IP address range must have a clean history\.
 We might investigate the reputation of the IP address range and reserve the right to reject an IP address range if it contains an IP address that has a poor reputation or is associated with malicious behavior\.

 ## Configure your BYOIP address range<a name="prepare-for-byoip"></a>